BND Hamburger Icon

 When exploring social media for startups, tailor your content to the specific platform you're using; don't use the same content strategy for all social networks.

 The more business relationships you develop, the more challenging it becomes to properly tend to everyone in your Rolodex.
 That’s why you should make conscious efforts to keep in touch with all your business contacts.
 You don’t have to reach out to them every day, every week or even every month.
-There’s a much more natural way to stay in touch: social media.
+Social media provides a much more natural way to stay in touch.

-When a business connection shares a post on LinkedIn, take a second out of your day to like the post.
-When they announce a new promotion or job, reach out to them via email to congratulate them and ask them about their new role.
+For example, when a business connection shares a post on LinkedIn, take a second out of your day to like the post.
+When they announce a new promotion or job, message them to congratulate them and ask about their new role.

-Keeping in touch via social media is quick and easy, and it can lead to new business if you show interest and a will to help.
+Keeping in touch via social media is quick and easy.
+Plus, if you show interest and a willingness to help, it can lead to new business.

 Did You Know?Did you know

 The first time you work with a new business contact, you might not fully trust each other.
 That’s fine, as long as you’re not operating from a place of distrust.
-It’s more important to build trust over time to prove yourself as someone reliable and capable.
+It’s essential to build trust over time to prove yourself as someone reliable and capable.

 The stronger the trust between you and your connections, the more likely it is that they will bring you new opportunities.
-They’ll also be more likely to stay in touch.
+They’ll also be more inclined to stay in touch.

-During business deals, it’s very common for disputes to occur, as the interests of different parties sometimes conflict.
-When this happens, keep things professional and refrain from lashing out with emotion.
-Brackstone advises calm, direct communication, preferably in person.
+Disputes are common during business deals because the interests of different parties sometimes conflict.
+When this happens, keep things professional and avoid lashing out with emotion.
+Strack advises calm, direct communication, preferably in person.

 TipTip